-Most people equate cruising with tropical destinations.
+Most people equate cruising with tropical destinations or the Mediterranean.
 Why would anyone cruise to chilly, rainy Alaska, where you might be wearing fleece jackets and knit hats and gloves in July?

 Look beyond the iffy weather, and you’ll find many reasons to cruise Alaska.
 Perhaps you’re drawn to the gorgeous scenery, the area’s cultural and historic riches, or its abundant wildlife.
 With a variety of itineraries, cruise ships, destinations, and activities to consider, no two cruises to Alaska will be the same.
 However, first-timers can easily become overwhelmed choosing the best Alaska cruise itinerary or picking the perfect cruise line or cruise tour.